-The adobe dates back to the 1830s.
-The site was acquired in 1836 by Juan Osuna as a part of an 8,824-acre land grant called Rancho San Dieguito.
-In the 1860s, the Osuna family expanded the adobe by adding a sleeping porch and living room to the original two-bedroom structure.
-The adobe remained in that configuration until the property was purchased by the Santa Fe Land Improvement Company in 1906.
-By the early 1920s, the adobe had fallen into disrepair and was remodeled in 1924 by noted architect Rancho Santa Fe architect Lilian Rice.
+The Adobe remained in that configuration until the property was purchased by the Santa Fe Land Improvement Company in 1906.
+By the early 1920s the Adobe had fallen into disrepair and was remodeled in 1924 by noted Rancho Santa Fe architect Lilian Rice.
+Osuna Ranch has 50 spacious grassy pastures and airy stalls located on 25-acres.